Final report for OW21-364

 2023-24 Workshops: On November 1, 2023 we hosted a “Voles, Drones and Dogs” field day at OSU’s North Willamette Research and Extension Center in Aurora, OR.
 About 20 people attended and seven completed evaluations.
 This event included information on rodent identification and vole ecology.
 Research updates on crop damage assessment using drones, bait boxes, and canine assisted trapping were also presented.
 Field demonstrations included demonstrations of human- and canine assisted trapping and of the aerial drone.
 Farmer-to-farmer discussion was encouraged throughout the event.

 On February 23, 2024, Andrews and Evie Smith (OSU Small Farms program) hosted a 2 hour and 30 minute workshop and trapping demonstration on a farm near Yachats, Oregon with about 17 in attendance.
-This event was requested by the local Extension agent because clients in her area could not attend that November 1 event in Aurora.
+This event was requested by the local Extension agent because clients in her area could not attend the November 1 event in Aurora.
 Andrews presented information on rodent identification and vole ecology with research updates from the canine-assisted trapping project.
-Then human- and canine-assisted trapping was demonstrated in the field.
+After the presentation and group discussion he demonstrated human- and canine-assisted trapping in the field.

 Sanchez, Bobo-Shisler and Andrews organized an on-farm “Voles, Dogs and Raptors” field day on April 11, 2024, with about 44 people attending.
 The host farmer also provided the site of our 2024 field trial.
 Over several years, he had invested in wildlife habitat and owl boxes and was interested in installing raptor perches to enhance vole predation.
 We installed six perches in one field (four were 9ft tall on t-posts; two were about 17ft tall on oak posts), and we recruited a biologist specializing in raptor ecology as a co-presenter.
 This event included information on vole ecology, raptor ecology and hunting techniques, and a canine -assisted trapping research update.
 Field demonstrations included human- and canine assisted-trapping demonstrations and raptor pole production, placement, and use.
 We installed motion-activated game cameras below each perch 1 week before the event and recorded raptor visitations with still photographs and short video.
 Over 45 camera days (images from one camera over 24 hours) 32 visitations were recorded, including 11 red-tailed hawks, 19 kestrels and two Great Horned owls.
 The hawks seemed to prefer the taller perches, kestrels regularly visited both, and the owls visited the shorter perches.